ray-project/ray/doc/source/serve/grpc-guide.md

 Serve handled gRPC error codes:
-- `NOT_FOUND`: When multiple application are deployed to Serve and the application is not found if `application` is passed in metadata or passed but no matching application deployed.
+- `NOT_FOUND`: When multiple application are deployed to Serve and the application is not passed in metadata or passed but no matching application.
 - `UNAVAILABLE`: Only on the health check routes when the proxy is in draining state.
 - `CANCELLED`: The request takes longer than the timeout setting and cancelled.
 - `INTERNAL`: Other unhandled errors during the request.